xinwenfu/VChat_GTER_EggHunter/README.md

 	<img src="Images/I21.png" width=600>

-4. We now want to overwrite the start of the `B` buffer with a `jmp` instruction to continue execution by jumping to the start of our buffer.
+4. We now want to overwrite the start of the `C` buffer with a `jmp` instruction to continue execution by jumping to the start of our buffer.
 Right-click the location and click assemble as shown below.

 	<img src="Images/I22.png" width=600>